 A cat prepares to steal food from the dinner table.

-The Ultimate Guide to What Cats Cannot Eat
+The Ultimate Guide to What Cats Can’t Eat

-There are human foods that are completely safe for cats, while other foods are dangerous and even potentially fatal if ingested.
-Unfortunately, pet owners typically learn about toxic foods after their cat has ingested something and starts having abnormal symptoms.
+There are human foods that are completely safe for cats, as well as foods that are dangerous and even potentially fatal.
+Many pet owners learn about toxic foods the hard way, after their cat has ingested something and started having abnormal symptoms.

 The ideal cat treat is one made of nutritious ingredients that are moderate to low in calories, consistent in ingredients (thus, unlikely to cause stomach upset from bag to bag), very appealing to your cat, and safe.
 Higher-quality treats tend to be more consistently produced, so it is best to avoid discount and supermarket brands if possible.